It has been unfolding for years. But it took until November 2014 for it to happen.

 Now I needed some fresh images.
 Not wanting to buy images every time I added a post, and obviously not wanting to use images illegally, I went searching for a free image solution for WordPress.

-After about an hour I found and installed a really slick image plugin called Flickr Pick a Picture.
-This plugin installs in seconds and lets you click one button and search through Creative Commons pictures from Flickr.
+After about an hour I found and installed a really slick image plugin.
+This plugin installs in seconds and lets you click one button and search through Pixabay.
 The image selection is expansive, with literally thousands of pictures to choose from in every category imaginable.

 Finally, all I needed was a new logo and header and my conversion would be complete.
 I headed over to Fiverr and $10 later I had that taken care of as well!